 Jason Lantz Featured on "The Weekly" Produced by New York Times

-Jason Lantz was recently featured on the November 3, 2019 episode of The Weekly which airs on Fx and Hulu.
+Jason Lantz was recently featured on the November 3, 2019 episode "Guilty by Machine" of The Weekly which airs on Fx and Hulu.
 The Weekly is a television news program produced by the New York Times and each episode is a companion to an article in the New York Times.
 The New York Times spent months covering the work by Jason and other attorneys to reveal flaws in the Draeger Alcotest 9510, Washington state's breath test machine, and breath testing generally.
-You can view the episode and article here:

 What You Can Do Now: